History of the nude in art: India

 Between the 3rd and 1st centuries BC the maurya art developed, where the first Indian iconographic typologies emerged with the representation of the yakṣīs (nature spirits), generally in the form of nude women adorned with jewels, as can be seen in the east door of the stūpa of Sānchī.
-These figures were usually depicted in tribhaṅga ("triple bending"), a pose with a sinuous movement forming three curves, typical of Indian sculpture ever since.
+These figures were usually depicted in tribhaṅga ("triple bending"), a pose with a sinuous movement that forms three curves, a pose typical of Indian sculpture ever since.
 This type of representation initiated the genre of erotic art in India, with a curious synthesis of sensuality and spirituality.

 In Gupta art (4th–8th centuries) sculpture was characterized by the smoothness of the lines, the perfection of the faces, which denote an ideal beauty, but of a somewhat mystical tone, and a slight tribhaṅga-like movement, as glimpsed in the Torso of bodhisattva from Sānchī (5th century), which together with the smoothness of the skin manifests a great precision in the jewelry and clothing.

 The 8th-13th centuries were the golden age of Hindu art, with great profusion of erotic sculpture in temples such as Sūrya in Koṇārak (1240–1258) and the set of Khajurāho (Madhya Pradesh, 10th-11th centuries), which are the most profusely represented scenes of tantric eroticism, with various groups (mithunas) arranged in friezes (kāma-bandha) developing various erotic postures.
 This type of erotic sculpture was also developed outside India, as in Angkor Wat (Cambodia), where most of the walls of the temple are decorated with friezes in bas-relief where the abundance of female figures stands out, among devatas (or Hindu female goddesses), of which 1500 are counted throughout the temple, and apsaras (or celestial dancers), counting about 2000.

 The nude also has a special significance in Jainism, where its two main sects differ precisely in that some are dressed (shvetambara) and others naked (digambara), since they consider that clothes imprison the soul.
-Thus their art naturally reflects this fact, being common the representation of naked monks and ascetics, as the statue of Gomateśvara (978–993), an imposing figure of 17 meters high representing the great Jain master Bahubali.
+Thus, their art naturally reflects this fact, with the common representation of naked monks and ascetics, as the statue of Gomateśvara (978–993), an imposing figure of 17 meters high representing the great Jain master Bahubali.

 Bodhisattva torso from Sānchī (5th century).

 Statue of Gomateśvara (978–993), Shravanbelagola, Karnataka.

 Yakṣī figure from the Liṅgarāja temple at Bhubaneśvara.

 Mithuna or erotic scene from the temple of Khajurāho.

 Shepherdesses coming out of the water (18th century), Pahari miniature from the Rajput principality of Kangra (Himachal Pradesh).